Our customers have been hired by:

 - Stay relevant—create a targeted resume for the job you’re applying to.
 Tell a story that explains why you’re the best choice for this job.

-- Color it in—when you make an infographic resume template the color scheme can speak volumes.
-Yellow for happiness, blue for dependability and so on.
-Color theory is an important part of design.
+- Color it in—when you make an infographic resume template, the color scheme can speak volumes—yellow for happiness, blue for dependability, and so on.
+Color theory is an important part of the design.

 - KISS—Keep it simple, stupid!
 This classic design principle applies to infographic resume templates, too.
 Make sure it’s easy to read and doesn’t have too much distracting detail.